tidyverse/tidyr/revdep/problems.md

     See ?Deprecated.
     ```

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    Error in re-building vignettes:
+      ...
+    Welcome to Bioconductor

+        Vignettes contain introductory material; view with
+        'browseVignettes()'.
+To cite Bioconductor, see
+        'citation("Biobase")', and for packages 'citation("pkgname")'.

+    Error in prepMultiAssay(objlist3, patient.data, dfmap) :
+      ExperimentList does not have names, assign names Error in if (dim(object)[2] > 0 && is.null(colnames(object))) { :
+      missing value where TRUE/FALSE needed
+    Error: processing vignette 'QuickStartMultiAssay.Rmd' failed with diagnostics: path for html_dependency not found:
+    Execution halted
+    ```

 *   checking dependencies in R code ...
 NOTE
     ```
     Unexported object imported by a ':::' call: ‘BiocGenerics:::replaceSlots’